-There are conflicts of interest inherent in our relationship with our Manager insofar as our Manager and its affiliates - including investment funds, or businesses managed by our Manager, including Seacastle Ships Holdings Inc., Trac Intermodal and Florida East Coast Railway, L.L.C. - invest in transportation and transportation-related infrastructure assets and whose investment objectives overlap with our asset acquisition objectives.
+There are conflicts of interest inherent in our relationship with our Manager insofar as our Manager and its affiliates - including investment funds, private investment funds, or businesses managed by our Manager, including Seacastle Ships Holdings Inc., Trac Intermodal and Florida East Coast Railway, L.L.C. - invest in transportation and transportation-related infrastructure assets and whose investment objectives overlap with our asset acquisition objectives.
 Certain opportunities appropriate for us may also be appropriate for one or more of these other investment vehicles.
 Certain members of our board of directors and employees of our Manager who are our officers also serve as officers and/or directors of these other entities.
 For example, we have some of the same directors and officers as Seacastle Ships Holdings Inc. and Trac Intermodal.
 Although we have the same Manager, we may compete with entities affiliated with our Manager or Fortress, including Seacastle Ships Holdings Inc. and Trac Intermodal, for certain target assets.
 From time to time, affiliates of Fortress focus on investments in assets with a similar profile as our target assets that we may seek to acquire.
 These affiliates may have meaningful purchasing capacity, which may change over time depending upon a variety of factors, including, but not limited to, available equity capital and debt financing, market conditions and cash on hand.
 Fortress has multiple existing and planned funds focused on investing in one or more of our target sectors, each with significant current or expected capital commitments.
 We may co-invest with these funds in transportation and transportation-related infrastructure assets.
-Fortress had approximately \$72.4 billion of assets under management as of June 30, 2017.
+Fortress funds generally have a fee structure similar to ours, but the fees actually paid will vary depending on the size, terms and performance of each fund.